Bat Conservation and Mining

 OSMRE chairs a multi-agency group, called Protecting Bats at Coal Mines, composed of Federal, State, and private stakeholders.
 This group provides a means for discussion of current topics and issues involving bats.
 The group holds regular conference calls.
 For more information contact the chair: Craig Walker at firstname.lastname@example.org.

 OSMRE Sponsored Bat Conservation and Mining Technical Interactive Forum Proceedings

-To date, OSMRE has cosponsored five technical interactive forums related to bat conservation and mining.
+To date, OSMRE has cosponsored six technical interactive forums related to bat conservation and mining.

 |Proceedings and Reports|

 June 10, 2015

 |Protecting Threatened Bats at Coal Mines: A Technical Interactive Forum

 |Indiana Bat and Coal Mining: Revised Recovery Plan Workshop